sjsikora/sjsikora/README.md

 # Hello, I am Sam Sikora (he/him)!

 ## About me
+I am...
-- I am currently an undergrad in computer science at UBC Okanagan.
+- currently an undergrad in computer science at UBC Okanagan.
-- I am bouncing between Seattle, Washington 🇺🇸 and Kelowna, British Columbia 🇨🇦.
+- bouncing between Seattle, Washington 🇺🇸 and Kelowna, British Columbia 🇨🇦.
-- I am super interested in biological questions that can be answered with deep learning!
+- super interested in biological questions that can be answered with deep learning!

 ## What am I working on now?